top of page

 What are the rules around noise?

 Quiet hours are enforced at all properties.
-Being considerate at all times is much appreciated; however, please be particularly thoughtful of your noise level from 10:00 PM to 8:00 AM as stated in your lease agreement and according to the Local Noise Ordinance Laws.
+While consideration at all times is appreciated, please be mindful of your noise level from 10:00 PM to 8:00 AM, as stated in your lease agreement and according to the Local Noise Ordinance Laws.

 Am I allowed guests?

-Yes, however residents are responsible for their guests and must inform them of any and all house rules.
+Yes, however, residents are responsible for their guests and must inform them of any house rules.

 What happens if my neighbor does not curb their pet?

-Pet owners must pick up after their pets, if not, you may be issued a $75 fee on your ledger.
+Pet owners must pick up after their pets; if not, you may be issued a $75 fee in your ledger.

 Maintenance